kartiknair/create-dhow-app/README.md

 create-dhow-app <dir>
 ```

-There are only two other options:
+These are the options you have:

 ```shell
 Options